Follow TV Tropes

 • Grey-and-Gray Morality: The Social Welfare Agency mostly fights terrorists and extremist factions, but all sides have understandable motivations for their actions and use morally reprehensible means to accomplish their goals.

-• Go for the Eye: The one weak point of a cyborg, though Jean says they're working on bullet-resistant optics.
-Any cyborg who commits suicide knows this, and will shoot herself through the eye.
+• Go for the Eye: The weak point of a cyborg, though Jean says they're working on bullet-resistant optics.
+The cyborgs know this and will use their non-firing arm to shield their eyes during combat.
+Shooting oneself in the eye is also used by the cyborgs as a means of suicide.

 • Gun Porn: Very realistic Gun Porn, at least until Il Teatrino.